Guides/Counting Absence Days

 Passport stamps, e-gates, and evidence

 The Home Office relies on evidence to verify your travel dates.
-Understanding what records exist and how to supplement them is essential for an accurate ILR application.
+Understanding what records exist and how to supplement them is essential for an accurate Indefinite Leave to Remain (ILR) application.

 Passport stamps